-After the period of church closures since March this year, we are now starting to prepare to re-open and return to our church buildings, albeit it in different ways to normal.
-This page brings together the guidance on various topics relating to church buildings, including information about providing safe access and carrying out building works during the pandemic.
+As many start to re-open and return to our church buildings from July following the easing of lockdown, this page brings together the guidance on various topics relating to church buildings, including information about providing safe access and carrying out building works.

 Guidance on accessing and reopening church buildings: